mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/assets-white-label.md

 subsection: Build Your Own App
 ---

-We've made it easy to white label the mobile app and to replace override the assets used, however, you have to Build Your Own App from Source\_.
+We've made it easy to white label the mobile app and to replace and override the assets used, however, you have to [Build Your Own App](/contribute/mobile/build-your-own) from Source\_.

 If you look at the [Project Directory Structure](/contribute/mobile/developer-workflow/#project-directory-structure), you'll see that there is an assets folder containing a base folder with assets provided by Mattermost.
 These include localization files, images and a release folder that optionally contains the icons and the splash screen of the app when building in release mode.